machouinard/powerpress-posts-from-mysql/readme.txt

 * Populate the table with the podcast data using any method you feel comfortable.
 * In my case the podcasts themselves were numbered from 1 to 465.
 I wrote a PHP script to insert a new record for each podcast into the table.
 I also included an 'id' field which I set as primary and auto-increment so after all the podcasts were entered into the table, both 'id' and 'number' fields ranged from 1 to 465.
 This may seem redundant, but I included the 'id' field to ensure continuity in case the podcast numbers became non-sequential at some point in the future.
 As long as all records have an auto-incremented id field starting at 1 you should be able to run the plugin on multiple occasions adding only records that have been inserted since the previous run.
 And having a primary auto-incremented field is pretty standard to begin with, no?

+= Can I help you translate this plugin? =

+Sure!
+I've created a few using Google translate, but I'm not sure how accurate they are.
+The POT file is included in the plugin's languages directory.
+Feel free to use that and email me the .po file or contact me to discuss further

 = I think something's not right.
 Can you fix it? =

 I'll do my best.
 Post a message at <http://plugins.markchouinard.me/powerpress-plugin/> explaining what's up and I'll get to work making it right.